|You are here: Home >> Facsimile Reproductions >> 1560 Geneva Bible|

 You may also be interested to know that, upon examining the remarkable quality of our 1560 Geneva Bible reproduction, bestselling author and theologian Dr. R.C.
 Sproul decided to offer it in his “Ligonier Ministries Catalog” in a special two-page featured spread.
 I believe that you will agree that this important "Bible of the Protestant Reformation" is a must-have for your library, particularly if your theological views are of the Reformed tradition.
 The ancient commentary notes alone provide hours of fascinating insight into the scriptures from the Protestant Reformation’s greatest theologians.

-The Deluxe Edition is also a Limited Edition, and it comes with a certificate showing its specific number in the limited-edition press run of only 300 that were done.
 As you can see from the image of the spine, this Deluxe Edition is called the "Gibbor Edition".
 "Gibbor" is a Hebrew word meaning "Hero", and references the great heroes of the faith that produced the Geneva Bible in Switzerland, as refugees from the murderous reign of Queen "Bloody" Mary in England.